- Paid leave

 - The entry of a new pay line in GFS effectively ends an unpaid leave of absence as of the start date of the pay line.

-- If the leave ends earlier than expected, please contact firstname.lastname@example.org ASAP.
+- If the postdoc is paying for their insurance while on unpaid LOA and the leave ends earlier than expected, please contact email@example.com ASAP.